-Serverless computing is either the perfect answer to an application deployment problem or an expensive disaster...
+Serverless computing is either the perfect IT strategy to resolve an application deployment problem or an expensive...

 VMs, containers and serverless architecture all have distinct pros and cons, but serverless might break everything if the applications aren't suited for that deployment architecture.
 To prevent an implosion in IT, give developers an educated assessment of serverless vs. containers for new deployments.